 Hello everyone!
 Thanks for visiting my fundraising page dedicated to the Alzheimer’s Association.
 It’s a great honor and I’m thrilled to share my story!

-I’m the Blondes VS Brunettes co-chair for the Junior Committee, which leads this fantastic event.
-This is my forth year being involved and I couldn’t imagine spending my free time doing anything else!
+I’m the Board Chair for the Junior Committee, which leads this fantastic event.
+This is my FIFTH year being involved and I couldn’t imagine spending my free time doing anything else!

 When I got involved with Blondes VS Brunettes, signing up as a player with no direct connection to the cause, I had no idea how much it would change my life.
 You know how most people test the waters first?
 They dip their toes in to feel the temperature?
 I dove in head first.
 I started as very unsure of what the Alzheimer’s Association actually did to being a Junior Committee board member in three VERY short years.